bmrb-io/BMRB-API/documentation/JSONRPC.md

 * `macromolecules` - The standard BMRB database.
 Contains macromolecules.
 * `metabolomics` - The metabolomics database.
 * `chemcomps` - The chemical compounds used by the PDB in NMR-STAR format.
-Note that these entries only have no chemical shifts.
+Note that these entries only have chemical shifts.
 * `combined` - A meta database that searches the three databases above.

 Note that not all databases contain the same tables.
 A search in a table that